dojoengine/book/docs/pages/cairo/hello-dojo.md

 }
 ```

 In the GraphiQL IDE, by clicking the `DOCS`-button on the right, you can open the API documentation.
-This documentation is auto-generated based on our schema definition and displays all API operations and data types of our schema..
+This documentation is auto-generated based on our schema definition and displays all API operations and data types of our schema.
 In order to know more about query and subscription, you can jump to [GraphQL](../toolchain/torii/graphql.md) section.
 We've covered quite a bit!
 Here's a recap:

 - Built a Dojo world